vanUbor/Wiremock/README.md

 making use of [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net), providing the possibility to create, start, stop and configure web api proxy instances.
 You are able to edit and delete your mappings via s simple Webpage.
+SSMWUI stores everything in a local database, with that your services, settings and mappings persist.
+You can even exchange the database to cover different scenarios, if you like.
 In its current state it is super limited in its functionality but will grow continuously.

 # How to use